TorontosFinest/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, HTML5 and CSS.
+Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, JS, HTML5 and CSS.

 # Screenshots